Kihumba/private-/Phase-C/JavaScript D2/Curriculum/04- Code Organization through Services and Dependency Injection/README.md

 # Outcome 4- AngularJS- Code Organization through Services and Dependency Injection

 ## Skill Description
-A person with this skill creates Angular code that is clean, readable, and reusable through dependency injection and services.
+A person with this skill uses dependency injection and services to refactor their AngularJS code so it is minified, clean, and readable.

 ## Output
-- **Task:** Refactor an existing piece of Angular code that you or a colleague have been working on to make it as minified and clean as possible.
+- **Task:** Refactor an existing piece of AngularJS code that you or a colleague have been working on to make it as minified and clean as possible.
 - **Resources:** Use services and dependency injection to refactor and minify your code.
 - **Include:** Provide both versions of your code to a teammate and request feedback on the relative readability of each if they were to jump in and start working with the code.